brainstormforce/custom-typekit-fonts/README.md

 ## Changelog ##

 ### v1.0.8 ###
-- Fixed: A few typekit fonts not being rendered correctly.
+- Fixed: A few TypeKit fonts not being rendered correctly.

 ### v1.0.7 ###
 - Improvement: Enqueue typekit fonts in the block editor.